-Protesters Knock Down Roosevelt, Lincoln Statues in Portland
+Protesters knock down Roosevelt, Lincoln statues in Portland

 PORTLAND, Ore.
-(AP) — Protesters overturned statues of former Presidents Theodore Roosevelt and Abraham Lincoln in Portland, Oregon, on Sunday night in a declaration of “rage” toward Columbus Day.
+(AP) — Protesters in Portland overturned statues of former Presidents Theodore Roosevelt and Abraham Lincoln and vandalized the Oregon Historical Society in a declaration of “rage” toward Columbus Day.

 Protest organizers dubbed the event "Indigenous Peoples Day of Rage,” in response to Monday's federal holiday named after 15th-century Italian explorer Christopher Columbus, a polarizing figure who Native American advocates have said spurred centuries of genocide against indigenous populations in the Americas.

-The group threw chains around Roosevelt's statue, officially titled “Theodore Roosevelt, Rough Rider."
-They threw red paint on the monument and began using a blowtorch on the statue's base, news outlets reported.
+The group Sunday night threw chains around Roosevelt's statue, officially titled “Theodore Roosevelt, Rough Rider."
+They splashed red paint on the monument and used a blowtorch on the statue's base, news outlets reported.

-The crowd pulled down the statue just before 9 p.m.
+The statue was pulled down by the crowd just before 9 p.m.
 The group later turned their attention toward Lincoln’s statue, pulling it down about eight minutes later.

 Protesters spray-painted “Dakota 38” on the base of Lincoln's statue, referencing the 38 Dakota men Lincoln approved to have hanged after the men were involved in a violent conflict with white settlers in Minnesota.

-After toppling the statues, the crowd began smashing windows at the Oregon Historical Society and later moved onto the Portland State University Campus Public Safety office.
+After toppling the statues, the crowd smashed windows at the Oregon Historical Society and later moved onto the Portland State University Campus Public Safety office.

-Police later declared the event a riot and ordered the group to disperse.
-Police said anyone involved in “criminal behavior, including vandalism” was subject to arrest.
-It's unclear if any arrests were made.
+A quilt sewn by 15 Black women from Portland in the mid-1970s was among the items damaged, Oregon Historical Society executive director Kerry Tymchuk said Monday in a statement.

+Each square of the Afro-American Heritage Bicentennial Commemorative Quilt honors a Black individual or moment in history.
+The quilt that had been given to the museum for safekeeping was found a few blocks away and will be assessed for damage, Tymchuk said.

 The monuments are the latest statues to come down in a wave of removed monuments and protests sparked by the May 25 death of George Floyd in Minneapolis police custody.